Our Team

 Ayvah Collier

-Academic Intern
+Highschool Intern

-My name is Ayvah Collier and am entering my senior year at Manchester Memorial High school.
+My name is Ayvah Collier and I am entering my senior year at Manchester Memorial High school.
 I am the youngest in a family of five children, and was raised in Manchester.
 Having grown up in an interracial family, I have developed a passion for activism with the goal of racial equality and inclusion.
 In 2024, I was given the opportunity to revive the Diversity Inclusion Student Association (DISA) at Memorial and am currently president.
 Prior to beginning my secondary education and working toward my dream of becoming a civil rights attorney, I am seeking as many opportunities to engage with and learn from those with similar passions within our community.
 I am honored to be chosen for the internship position at NH Center for Justice and Equity.